School transport for people with special educational needs and disabilities (SEND)

 - allows them to meet the intended outcomes of their EHC plan

-- is more than 3 miles away from their home, or under 3 miles if they cannot use public transport independently because of their SEND, or the route is unsafe
+- is more than 3 miles away from their home, or under 3 miles if they cannot use public transport independently because of their SEND, or the route has been assessed as unsafe by the Council.

 Parents, carers, and young people with an EHC plan can find out if they qualify for free 19 to 25 transport for education by speaking to their EHC coordinator.